-Friday, October 25: 12:15-1:30 pm — SRH 3.314/3.355
+Friday, October 10: 12:15-1:30 pm — SRH 3.314/3.355

-You should attend if you are planning to graduate in May 2014 and are writing a Professional Report.
+You should attend if you are planning to graduate in May 2015 and are writing a Professional Report.
 This is for all students completing the PR, whether you are registered for PR hours through LBJ or through another department as part of a dual degree.
 This session will introduce resources for completing the PR and will allow members of the PR cohort to meet each other.
 The session will cover basic information for successfully completing the PR, using the PR template, and meeting PR deadlines.

-Friday, November 8: 12:15-1:30 pm—SRH 3.314/3.355
+Friday, October 24: 12:15-1:30 pm—SRH 3.314/3.355

-3) Five Research Tools Every Public Affairs Student Needs & How to Write a Literature Review
+5 Research Tools Every Public Affairs Student Needs & How to Write a Literature Review

-Friday, November 22: 12:15-1:30 pm — SRH 3.314/3.355
+Friday, November 14: 12:15-1:30 pm — SRH 3.314/3.355

 Head Librarian, Access Services & Public Affairs Librarian Stephen Littrell has put together a comprehensive, nimble portal for research in public affairs.
 Come and learn how best to use the research tools he has compiled.
-Stephen will teach you strategies and review resources.
+A librarian will teach you strategies and review resources.
 This is a vital seminar for anyone who has not yet conducted in-depth, graduate-level research in public affairs.